Hibachi Grills: A Complete Guide to a Japanese Classic

 This model is far more simplistic in its design than others, and requires assembly.
 That said, that simplicity can also make it a great starter grill, especially given its affordable price.

 This is a good example of how hibachi grill models have evolved since interest in them has increased and mass production has taken over.
 On the one hand, this deviates from the traditional Japanese style in several ways, from its rectangular design to the fact it features a lid.
 On the other hand, the handle on top of the lid makes it especially portable, and is also one of the most affordable models on this list.

 All that’s well and good, but what about its cooking capabilities?

-The grill measures 14” x 21” x 12.25” and weighs in at just over 14.5 lbs, making it about middle of the road in terms of size, and maybe a bit heavier.
-The grill is a bit vulnerable to rust, but it’s nothing you can’t guard against with proper maintenance.
-The porcelain-enamel lid actually allows you to control and check on temperature levels a bit more than you might typically expect from a more traditional hibachi grill.
-What’s more, you can adjust the height of the model, while the added lid and heat controls can also help you control the height of the flames.
+The grill measures 14” x 21” x 12.25” and weighs in at just over 14.5 lbs, making it middle of the road in terms of size, an a bit heavier.
+The grill is vulnerable to rust, but that’s nothing you can’t guard against with proper maintenance.
+The porcelain-enamel lid allows you to control and check on temperature levels more than you might typically expect from a traditional hibachi grill.
+What’s more, you can adjust the height of the model, while the added lid and heat controls help you control the height of the flames.

 - Built-in hanger is easy to clean

 - Convenient carrying handle